-Rewards are given in recognition of good behaviour as well as to reinforce behaviours' linked to positive selfimage and self esteem as well as to the understanding of others' needs and feelings.
+Rewards are given in recognition of good behaviour as well as to reinforce behaviours' linked to positive self-image and their own self esteem as well as to their understanding of others' needs and feelings.
 We believe that rewards have a motivational role, helping children to see that good behaviour is valued.
 The most common reward is praise, informal and formal, public and private, to individuals and groups.
 It is earned by the maintenance of good standards as well as by particularly noteworthy achievements.
 This is as true for adults as for children.
 Rates of praise for behaviour should be as high as for work.
-Examples of helpful, considerate behavior and a positive attitude to work and play are identified and praised.
+Examples of helpful, considerate behaviour and a positive attitude to work and play are identified and praised.